redhairdragon/My-notes/Use Docker like a VM.md

 you will probably have something like

 root@d4323f6e55ec:/#  in terminal.
-Then do what ever you want to do with the ubuntu
+Then do what ever you want to do with the system.

 ## 4. After 3